dmbarbour/wikilon/docs/AboutABC.md

 ## Why a New Bytecode?

 Awelon project has a vision for human-computer interaction that places users within the environment rather than above or apart from it.
-I am exploring [alternative application models](ApplicationModel.md) where humans and software agents operate upon a "codebase" that is simultaneously a "database", offering a simple foundation for state.
-The ability to render, manipulate, compose, decompose, evaluate, and share software artifacts is essential.
+This vision includes alternative [application models](ApplicationModel.md) where humans and software agents operate upon a codebase in a shared environment, and a [linked evaluation model](AboutAO.md) that preserves ad-hoc structure meaningful to humans and software agents.

 Most bytecodes aren't designed with such applications in mind.

-## Distinguishing Features

 ABC has many unusual features that make it suitable for Awelon project: